FoucauldE/responsible-ai-datascience-ipParis.github.io/content/posts/XAI_transformers.md

 $$

 <p>
-If this equality is maintained throughout the entire network — from the output all the way back to the input — then the method is said to be <strong>globally conservative</strong>.
+If this equality is maintained between the output to the input then the method is said to be <strong>globally conservative</strong>.
 When the rule fails to preserve this equality at any layer, we say that conservation breaks, and the explanation becomes less trustworthy.
 </p>